yusuke-dna/protocol-designer-to-py/doc/README.md

 Step mode with detailed comments in the generated Python script.
 It is useful for debugging and understanding the protocol.

 ## CSV file
 CSV file is an intermediate file format to describe the protocol.
-It is conveted from JSON file, particulary `designerApplication` object and can be used as an input for pdjson2py.
+It is converted from JSON file, particulary `designerApplication` object and can be used as an input for pdjson2py.
 The CSV file is designed to be human-readable and editable.
 The CSV file is also useful for debugging and understanding the protocol.
 Detail of CSV file is described in lower section.
 # Script Structure
 ## Top level